Minister at center of Brazil's latest scandal quits

 Previously, three Cabinet ministers stepped down over graft allegations related to a sprawling bribery and kickback scandal at state-controlled oil company Petroleo Brasileiro.

+Temer played down the incident in an interview with O Estado de S.Paulo newspaper in which he lamented that a “minor episode” had caused a political storm and said he doubted it would lose him vital support in Congress for his fiscal belt-tightening agenda.

+Leftist opponents have called for a congressional inquiry into Temer’s role in the matter, with some even calling for his impeachment.

-The latest resignation will further damage the reputation of an unpopular president and fuel political uncertainty that could delay a recovery that is already taking longer than expected.
+While that is unlikely to happen, the new scandal will further undermine the reputation of an unpopular president and fuel political uncertainty that could delay a recovery that is already taking longer than expected.

 “The problem for Temer is that this happened at a difficult time when the economy is not reacting and Brazilians are angry with politicians trying to escape prosecution for corruption,” said political analyst Ricardo Ribeiro with consultancy MCM Consultores Associados.